Midnight Hole NC – Great Smoky Mountain National Park

 In late 2024, Hurricane Helene brought severe flooding and damage to the Big Creek area of the Great Smoky Mountains National Park.
 Big Creek Trail and the surrounding area were hit hard—floodwaters washed out a 70-foot steel bridge located about five miles up the trail and caused extensive erosion and trail damage beyond Mouse Creek Falls.

 As a result, both Big Creek and Big Creek Trail were closed for several months.
 The area has since re-opened to visitors, but Big Creek Trail is currently only open to Mouse Creek Falls.
-The section of trail beyond that point remains closed until further notice due to safety concerns and ongoing repairs.
+The section of trail beyond that point remains closed until further notice because of safety concerns and ongoing repairs.

 If you plan to visit, the hike to Midnight Hole and Mouse Creek Falls is still a beautiful and worthwhile adventure—just be aware of the limited trail access and ongoing restoration efforts beyond that point.